CBR500R vs Ninja 400 acceleration and top speed

 The Honda’s 44 horsepower arrives at just a little over 8000 rpm while the Kawasaki produces its peak of 44 horsepower between 9500 and 10500 rpm.

-While both of these motorcycles make the same power albeit at different rpms, the CBR500R has a distinct advantage in terms of peak torque with 32 ft/lb produced between 5500 and 7000 rpm which beats out the Ninja 400’s 26 ft/lb produced at 8500 rpm.
+While both of these motorcycles make the same peak power albeit, at different rpm, the CBR500R has a distinct advantage in terms of peak torque with 32 ft/lb produced between 5500 and 7000 rpm.

-They are smooth engines despite some dips on the dyno graphs they are not felt so much on the road.
+They are smooth engines despite some dips on the dyno graphs which is not felt so much on the road.

 – Ninja – CBR